benjavalero/replacer/technical-design.md

 The class also contains a main method which reads the previous text file a generates a boxplot which allows comparing the times of the different approaches, along with a text file containing the classic five-number summary with the most important percentiles.
 These statistics help us not only to compare the different approaches in general, but also how the finders behave with simple or complex pages which in theory result into lower or higher times.

 _Note_: after some attempts to run benchmarks with JMH library, we have found similar results.
-For our purposes, as the benchamrks _by hand_ already exist, JMH benchmarks don't provide any advantage, so they have eventually been discarded from the code.
+For our purposes, as the benchmarks _by hand_ already exist, JMH benchmarks don't provide any advantage, so they have eventually been discarded from the code.